We are ACE Resource Network.

-We exist to build awareness of ACEs and to help people and communities prevent and address the effects of ACEs and childhood toxic stress.
+We work to build awareness of ACEs and to help prevent and address childhood adversity, toxic stress, and their impacts.

-ACEs and toxic stress have been linked to heart disease, stroke, asthma, cancer, depression, anxiety, addiction, and suicide.
-ACEs may also impact children’s learning and development, our workplace performance, our relationships, and lifespan.
+ACEs have a dose response relationship with more than 40 associated health conditions, including heart disease, stroke, asthma, cancer, depression, anxiety, problematic substance use, and suicide.
+ACEs can impact early learning and development, educational attainment, career performance and trajectory, relationships, and lifespan.

-Yet many people, parents, health professionals, and educators don’t know about ACEs.
-This lack of knowledge leads to significant illness and unimaginable expense – much of which could be averted through awareness, education, and action.
+Many people – including caregivers, health professionals, and educators – don’t know about the impacts of ACEs, other childhood adversity, and toxic stress.
+This leads to significant illness, intergenerational trauma and suffering, and enormous expense – much of which could be averted through awareness, education, and action.

-Keep in touch with us and get the latest updates on ACEs and our efforts.
+Stay informed and get the latest updates on our efforts.